-All parent organization activities and all materials prepared by parents must be submitted to the principal/administration for approval prior to implementation and/or distribution.
+All parent organization activities and all materials prepared by parents for release to the Parish or school community must be submitted to the principal or designee for approval prior to implementation and/or distribution.

 All PTO monies must be deposited in the parish or school account as designated by the pastor.
-In consultation with the principal, the PTO officers should prepare a budget and submit it to the pastor and principal for approval
+In consultation with the principal, the PTO officers should prepare a budget and submit it to the pastor and principal for approval.

+PTOs shall have by-laws which establish, among other things, term limits for officers as well as the organization of committees.
 Persons nominated to serve as a PTO board member must receive the approval of the pastor and principal.